• Newsletters

 Whipped shortbread cookies.
 (Produced by Chantal Braganza and Sun Ngo, Photography by Christie Vuong, Food Styling by Eshun Mott, Prop Styling by Nicole Billark.)

-While we believe all of our holiday cookie recipes are worth baking, hundreds of batches are probably a bit much—no matter how much of a head start you like to get on your winter baking.
+While all of our holiday cookie recipes are worth baking, hundreds of batches are probably a bit much—no matter how much of a head start you like to get on your winter baking.

 Instead, we've rounded up 20 of our most searched, most clicked and most baked recipes to help you narrow down your options.
 From chocolate crinkle to gingerbread, a millionaire bar and more than a few excellent shortbread options, this list is sure to spark some holiday baking inspiration.